-This year we explored the theme "Cool, Warm, Hot: the burning questions" which examined how different fire intensities can influence ecosystems and communities in a changing climate.
+In 2021 we explored the theme "Cool, Warm, Hot: the burning questions" which examined how different fire intensities can influence ecosystems and communities in a changing climate.

 We heard from leading academics, practitioners, Traditional Owners, and decision-makers including Former Commissioner of Fire and Rescue NSW Greg Mullins, Minister for Energy and Environment Matt Kean, Emeritus Professor and author Bill Gammage, Professor David Lindenmayer, Dr Mark Ooi and many more.

-Presentations investigates the effects of low, medium and high-intensity fires on the four sub-themes: climate change; fire ecology; ferals, weeds and restoration; and community resilience.
+Presentations investigated the effects of low, medium and high-intensity fires on the four sub-themes: climate change; fire ecology; ferals, weeds and restoration; and community resilience.
 The conference examined how to incorporate and respond to cool, warm and hot fires in fire management as part of an optimal fire regime to achieve multiple objectives for biodiversity and cultural values, hazard reduction objectives and community resilience.

 Building on themes from previous conferences, we continued to showcase scientific research, current practices, on-ground projects and cultural burning to highlight lessons from across a range of ecosystems and communities.